Dīgha Nikāya

 [3] Pañca kāma-guṇā.

 Guṇa1 1. a string, a cord — (a) of a robe, etc. (b) of musical instruments. — (c) of a bow, in a-guna stringless.
-2.(a strand of a rope as) constituent part, ingredient, component, element; with numerals it equals -fold.
+2.(a strand of a rope as) constituent part, ingredient, component, characteristic; with numerals it equals -fold.

 MO: my guess is this is from guṇa2 in its meaning as "gut."
 The idea seems to be more of "string, or strand, or thread" than of "cord, or rope;" one thread of a rug or rope made up of many such threads.
 I think we need to relate this to sutta, where sutta is similar to our "yarn" or a story with many threads composed of small strands of fiber which is, in turn, composed of filiments.